jordanleal12/assignment-2-version-control-testing-evaluation/README.md

     )
 ```

-The above tests the functionality of the `get_weather_data` method and `convert_time` function in tandem.
+The above code tests the functionality of the `get_weather_data` method and `convert_time` function in tandem.
 A fake json is created to mimic data passed from the API, allowing us to bypass the API call for more isolated testing.

-Since the `convert_time` function has already been unit tested, rather than replacing it out with monkeypatch we can test its integration with the `get_weather_data` method at this point to, feeding it a unix timestamp from the fake json.
+Since the `convert_time` function has already been unit tested, rather than replacing it with monkeypatch, we can test its integration with the `get_weather_data` method at this point, feeding it a unix timestamp from the fake json.

 Normally the `get_weather_data` method will use requests.get to contact the API, however for the integration test we replace that with requests_mock.get, which gives a pre-determined response without actually contacting the API.
-This allows us to test with consistent input.
+This allows us to test with controlled input.

 The result is the creation of an instance of the parent class `WeatherService`, which calls the `get_weather_data` method.
 We fake the URL request using requests_mock and pass the method the fake json, using pytest to assert that each piece of the output has been processed correctly by both functions.
 'UTC' or 'GMT' are both accepted as it's the same timezone which some systems label differently.